dmranck/ticketutil/README.rst

 To return the current Ticket object's ticket_id or ticket_url, use the ``get_ticket_id()`` or ``get_ticket_url()`` methods.

+To run unit tests in Bash terminal use this command:
+``python3 -m unittest discover ./tests/``

 See the docstrings in the code or the tool-specific files in the docs and examples directories for more information.